 John Wetton was a member of, or at least played on recordings by the bands King Crimson, Asia, Roxy Music, Uriah Heep, Steve Hackett, Brian Eno, Peter Banks, Phil Manzanera Wishbone Ash, and his final band Icon.
 His early recordings included work with Mogul Thrash, Gordon Haskell, Family and Larry Norman.
 John Wetton also released six solo albums.
 John Wetton released double the amount of solo material in a live setting with the release of over 14 live solo albums.
 John Wetton was one of the most productive musicians in classic rock history.
 Sadly he passed away in January of 2017.

 Bill Bruford was an original member of the band Yes from 1969 to 1973.
 The following year he joined King Crimson and recorded 16 albums with the group.
 He has played on more progressive rock records than almost any other musician.
 He had released a series of solo albums under his own name.
-Like Alan Holdsworth, Bill Bruford is regarded as one of the most influential progressive rock musicians in musical history.
+Like Allan Holdsworth, Bill Bruford is regarded as one of the most influential progressive rock musicians in musical history.

 Eddie Jobson was a keyboardist and violinist who also performed with Frank Zappa, Roxy Music and Jethro Tull.
 Jobson also released his own solo material and played on numerous albums by other artists.